jbiatek/BSGRulebook/rulebook.md

 #### Movement actions

 A "Movement:" action is a special type of action which can be used by players *only* during the Movement step of *their* turn instead of moving their character.
 Any game effects that restrict or modify a type of action, like "may not use actions on Piloting Cards" or "discard 1 Skill card to use a Skill card action", also apply to Movement actions.

-The target of an "Executive Order" cannot use a Movement action because it is not their turn, and they are granted a *move*, not a Movement.
+The target of an "Executive Order" cannot use a Movement action because it is not their turn, and they are granted a [*move*, not a Movement](#moves-versus-movement-actions).

+Movement actions may be played while in the Brig, since players in the Brig still have a Movement step (they are just prevented from using it to *move*.)

 ### Moves